textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 The final resources section should be used to list all resources, Forum and otherwise, that would help an author draft the document.
 Add more checkbox list items as needed.

-#### Issue template: Discuss existing page
+#### Issue template: Existing page

-Only use this template when a doc page exists that does not already have a dedicated Issue.
-So before even looking at templates, you should do a search in both [open issues](https://github.com/textpattern/textpattern.github.io/issues) and [closed issues](https://github.com/textpattern/textpattern.github.io/issues?q=is%3Aissue+is%3Aclosed) for the page you are interested in.
-If such an Issue exists, open and use it for the reason you have; do not create a new one for the same page.
-If no Issue exists, then start one with this template.
+Only use this template for existing doc pages **that do not already have a dedicated Issue**.
+So be sure to search in open and closed issues for such an issue first.

-The title should always prefixed with `page:`, add the document’s title after it.
+The title for this issue is always prefixed with `page:`, add the document’s title after it.

 The explanation section should make clear what the immediate task needs to be (presumably some kind of editing, but not solely), and provide any other info that will help guide the task. **This explanation should be revised each time the Issue is opened**.

 The final resources listing can be used, if warranted, or deleted to keep the head post concise.

+*Nota*, this template is only relevant until all existing docs have dedicated issues.
+Once achieved, this template will be removed from the repository and the ’New page’ template will be the only one used.
+(This collaboration doc will need revised in relation.)

+#### Other issues

+You may happen to notice other kinds of issues created in the documentation repository that don’t reflect the above situations.
+Issues not easily identified by titles having `page:` or `proposed:` prefixes will undoubtedly concern systems-related tasks, or other tasks dealing with platform architecture.
+If you ever need to start a new issue for such concerns, you can use a [blank issue](https://github.com/textpattern/textpattern.github.io/issues/new) and fill it in as you think best.

-### Issue Assignees and labels
+### Assignees and labels for docs issues

 When creating a new Issue or editing one that already exists, you can assign who is responsible for the issue and add the appropriate task and status Labels.